Nawwaf bin Nuri Al Sha'alan

-Nawwaf bin Nuri Al Sha'alan (نواف بن نوري الشعلان 1883–1921) was the son of the paramount chief of the Ruwallah, Nuri bin Hazaa Al Shalaan, and governor of Al Jawf from 1909 to 1919, when it was re-captured by the Emirate of Jabal Shammar.
-He died in 1921 and was succeeded by his young son Sultan, who reconquered it in August 1921 and remained governor until Al Jawf's annexation by Ibn Saud in 1922.
+Nawwaf bin Nuri Al Sha'alan (نواف بن نوري الشعلان 1883–1921) was the son of the paramount chief of the Ruwallah, Nuri bin Hazaa Al Shalaan, and governor of Al Jawf from 1909 to 1921, when it was re-captured by the Emirate of Jabal Shammar.
+He died in 1921 and was succeeded by his young son Prince Sultan, who reconquered it in August 1921 and remained governor until Al Jawf's annexation by Ibn Saud in 1922.

 Early life

 Nawwaf was born in 1883.
 He was the eldest son of Nuri bin Hazaa Al Shalaan.
 According to British sources, while Nawwaf was a less colourful personality than his father, he was more educated and considered by the Arab Unionist Party in Damascus to be the most advanced political thinker in the desert.
 Nawwaf married Jawaher bint Sattam bin Fendi Al-Fayez who is also the sister of Mithqal Pasha Al-Fayez, she gave birth to Princess Nouf and Prince Nayef.
 Princess Nouf would later marry King Abdulaziz of Saudi Arabia and had Princes Thamir, Mashhour, and Mamdouh.
 Mashhour's daughter is the wife of Crown Prince Mohammed bin Salman.